-Seoul is one of the most advanced cities in the world, yet it keeps South Korean tradition alive.
+Seoul is one of the most advanced cities in the world, yet magically, it somehow manages to keep its South Korean tradition alive.
 In Seoul, you’ll be able to find charming art galleries, Buddhist temples, and traditional teahouses among modern architecture and high-rises.

 L7 Hongdae | Best Hotel in Seoul